“Once a Kilcoo Camper, always a Kilcoo Camper.” – Charles Plewman, Kilcoo Camp Founder, 1932

 Aldrin “Buzz” Primaylon, a full-time educator and longtime Camp Gay Venture staff member, joined Kilcoo in 2017.
 He was Director for August 2023 and then returned to his role as seasonal Assistant Director.

-Former long-time Staff member (1995-2021) Patrick “Tingles” Tingley returned to Kilcoo in September 2023 and is now the sixth Director in Kilcoo Camp’s history.
+Beloved long-time Staff member Patrick “Tingles” Tingley (1995-2021) returned to Kilcoo in September 2023 to serve as the sixth Director in Kilcoo Camp’s history.

 Our Philosophy